 Credit: Photo by nachan_trip from Lemon8

-The attraction of the Hiratsuka Tanabata Festival is the gorgeous Tanabata decorations, which can be enjoyed in a variety of sizes (over 10 metres) and in the shape of popular celebrities, animals and characters.
+The attraction of the Hiratsuka Tanabata Festival is the gorgeous Tanabata decorations, which can be enjoyed in a variety of sizes (over 10 metres) and in the shape of popular celebrities, animals, and characters.
 Various events, including a parade, keep visitors entertained.
 The festival is one of the three largest Tanabata festivals in Japan and one of the three largest Tanabata festivals in the Kanto region.
+Such grand celebrations are often depicted in Japanese anime, emphasising the vibrant cultural elements.

 Tanabata Sayama City Irumagawa